Open-Oracle/DELPHI/README.md

 ## Example Use Case

 Imagine creating a decentralized lottery system where users can buy tickets, and the winning ticket is selected using DELPHI's RNG service.
 Users are incentivized to participate as the reward increases with more ticket sales, and the system remains transparent and fair.

+## Incentives for Developers and Users

+DELPHI's ecosystem thrives on active participation from both developers and users:

+- **For Developers**: Build advanced, automated applications that can sustain themselves through user interactions.
+Integrate DELPHI’s oracle services to enhance functionality and ensure reliability.
+- **For Users**: Engage with the platform by fulfilling requests and earning rewards.
+The more you participate, the more you earn, creating a cycle of continuous engagement and benefit.

 ## Conclusion